Exposure Notification

-The (Google/Apple) Exposure Notification (GAEN) system, originally known as the Privacy-Preserving Contact Tracing Project, is a framework and protocol specification developed by Apple Inc. and Google to facilitate digital contact tracing during the COVID-19 pandemic.
-When used by health authorities, it augments more traditional contact tracing techniques by automatically logging encounters with other notification system users using their Android or iOS smartphone.
-Exposure Notification is a decentralized reporting based protocol built on a combination of Bluetooth Low Energy technology and privacy-preserving cryptography.
-It is used as an opt-in feature within COVID-19 apps developed and published by authorized health authorities.
-Originally unveiled on April 10, 2020, it was first made available on iOS on May 20, 2020 as part of the iOS 13.5 update and on December 14, 2020 as part of the iOS 12.5 update for older iPhones.
+The (Google/Apple) Exposure Notification System (GAEN) is a framework and protocol specification developed by Apple Inc. and Google to facilitate digital contact tracing during the COVID-19 pandemic.
+When used by health authorities, it augments more traditional contact tracing techniques by automatically logging close approaches among notification system users using Android or iOS smartphones.
+Exposure Notification is a decentralized reporting protocol built on a combination of Bluetooth Low Energy technology and privacy-preserving cryptography.
+It is an opt-in feature within COVID-19 apps developed and published by authorized health authorities.
+Unveiled on April 10, 2020, it was made available on iOS on May 20, 2020, as part of the iOS 13.5 update and on December 14, 2020, as part of the iOS 12.5 update for older iPhones.
 On Android, it was added to devices via a Google Play Services update, supporting all versions since Android Marshmallow.

 The Apple/Google protocol is similar to the Decentralized Privacy-Preserving Proximity Tracing (DP-3T) protocol created by the European DP-3T consortium and the Temporary Contact Number (TCN) protocol by Covid Watch, but is implemented at the operating system level, which allows for more efficient operation as a background process.
 Since May 2020, a variant of the DP-3T protocol is supported by the Exposure Notification Interface.
-Other protocols are constrained in how they operate as they have no special privilege over normal apps.
+Other protocols are constrained in operation because they are not privileged over normal apps.
 This leads to issues, particularly on iOS devices where digital contact tracing apps running in the background experience significantly degraded performance.
-The joint approach is also designed to maintain interoperability between Android and iOS devices, which constitute the sheer majority of the market.
+The joint approach is also designed to maintain interoperability between Android and iOS devices, which constitute nearly all of the market.

 The ACLU stated the approach "appears to mitigate the worst privacy and centralization risks, but there is still room for improvement".
 In late April, Google and Apple shifted the emphasis of the naming of the system, describing it as an "exposure notification service", rather than "contact tracing" system.